bumzack/crawl-screenshot-diff/README.md

 ### a few words regarding security
 * not all mysql statements/values are escaped
+* both the curl and phantomjs command use parameters which allow the access to untrusted SSL certificates.
+If you don't want that, then remove the `-k` parameter for the curl call and the `--ignore-ssl-errors=true` parameter for the phantomjs call.

+### unused features
+There is some code, which is currently not used or activated but it should be possible to make these features work without going through too much pain.
+* text external links: after parsing the html code with jsdom, different content types are stored in the database.
+Currently only internal links are used.
+There are also external links and these external links can be tested: which HTTP code is returned when these links are `curl`ed.
+This allows for a simple check whether or not external links on the page are working and which are not.
+* user admin: add/remove users via the web frontend.
+Change passwords in the web frontend.
+* blacklist of words which should be irgnored for the SEO part.

 ## License
 This software is licensed under the The MIT License (MIT) - see [The MIT License](https://github.com/bumzack/crawl-screenshot-diff/blob/master/license.txt) for details.